 Yes, everyone should have a job like that.

-But, in addition to the coworker who stole from the place, over the years I’ve watched a series of temps come through the door, a bunch of young guys, who just don’t know how to work, or how to behave @ work.
+But, in addition to the coworker who stole from the place, over the years I’ve watched a series of temps come through the door, a bunch of young guys (sorry if I’m feeing into the stereotypes about millennials, but it’s the truth), who just don’t know how to work, or how to behave at work.
 I can’t tell you how frustrating it is, when I tell someone to do something a certain way, and they’re respond by asking “Why?”.
-And I don’t want to be that a-hole who says “BECAUSE I SAID SO,” but, really, that’s not the way to respond when you’re starting @ a new job.
+And I don’t want to be that a-hole who says “BECAUSE I SAID SO,” but, really, that’s not the way to respond when you’re starting at a new job.
 But the problem is that these are people who’ve never had a real job before, so they just don’t realize how good they could have it, if they have the proper attitude and work hard.
 Hence, my theory about having a crappy job (or two) to prepare you for entering the workforce.

 Just my opinion.